littlewhywhat/playing-with-shifts/README.md

 WARNING: this option requires `colordiff` installed on your machine.
 You can change DIFF variable in both shell scripts to usual `diff` that is usually installed by default

+To run both tests you can use the following command:

+`make test`